Santa Rosa High School (Santa Rosa, California): School Newspaper

-Santa Rosa High School has a journalism class that produces newspapers about once a month.
-Entitled The Santa Rosan, it has consistently won awards at the annual Press Democrat competition, among others, and in 2012 won second overall.
+Santa Rosa High School has a journalism class that produces newspapers about once a month is entitled The Santa Rosan.

 Clubs

 Santa Rosa High School has several student-organized and teacher-supervised clubs, ranging from many different subjects.
-Some of the groups include anime club, arts and writing club, chess club, debate club, Gay-Straight Alliance (GSA), InterKey, math club, National Honor Society (NHS), and the writer's group.
+Some groups include the anime club, arts and writing club, chess club, debate club, Gay-Straight Alliance (GSA), InterKey, math club, National Honor Society (NHS), and the writer's group.

 Foundation

 The Santa Rosa High School Foundation is a group of alumni who take an active interest in SRHS.
 The Foundation helps raise money for school programs and other services.

-In films
+In popular culture

 Santa Rosa High School was used for several Hollywood movies, including Peggy Sue Got Married (1986) and Inventing the Abbotts (1997).

 Director Wes Craven applied for the use of Santa Rosa High School and reached a verbal agreement with the principal of the school for the filming of his 1996 horror film Scream.
 Just days before filming was to begin, the school board denied permission for the use of the school.
 In response, following the listing of organizations and individuals whom the filmmakers wished to thank in the closing credits of Scream, Craven included the note, "No thanks whatsoever to the Santa Rosa City School District Governing Board".